 Vegetable and Herb Gardening

-I grow as many varities of vegetables as I can handle with a special emphasis on tomatoes, peppers, and cold crops (We live in zone 4).
-I will share tips, tricks, as well as frustrations, particlarly when dealing with bugs and diseases.
+I grow as many varities of vegetables as I can handle with a special emphasis on tomatoes, peppers, and cold crops (We live in central Wisconsin, zone 4b).
+I will share tips, tricks, as well as frustrations, particlarly when dealing with bugs, diseases, and seed starting.
+I will also discuss methods of pest control both organic and non-organic.
+More recently I have been experimenting with hydroponics in order to extend my growing season.

 We utilize multiple methods to preserve our harvests, including fermenting, canning, freezing, and dehydrating.
 I am particularly obsessed with fermenting (must be the microbiologist in me) both yeast-based alcohol fermentations as well as wild lactic acid fermentations.